SwapnilSankla/ReduxBasics/README.md

 2. Reducers and combineReducers.
 With rules for using combineReducers.

 Limitations:
 1. Redux does not guarantee immutability.
-Would need Immutable.js to make state object mutable.
+Would need Immutable.js to make state object immutable.

 References:
 http://redux.js.org/